 My grandfather had a big collection of nature encyclopedia.
 As a child, I couldn’t stop looking at all the pictures in these books.
 And of all the places described, it was always most enchanted by the islands of the Galapagos.
 They seemed otherworldly, and definitely not a destination you could get to.
 Ever.

 Fast forward to 2016, when I was offered the possibility to go and explore the Galapagos in autumn!
 Needless to say, I did not hesitate for a moment.
 This was going to be my first trip to South-America, and the destination was a childhood dream.
 With the beautiful ship the Samba and the greatest crew and nature guide ever, we were to sail around most of the islands during a two-week-long trip.

-Our days were very well organised: landings or boat excursions during the first hours of the day, snorkelling during midday when the light is too hard for photography, and some more excursions in the late afternoon.
+Our days were very well organized: landings or boat excursions during the first hours of the day, snorkeling during midday when the light is too hard for photography, and some more excursions in the late afternoon.
 We were at the equator, where the sun rises and sets really fast!

 I’m looking so much forward to guiding this trip to the Galapagos next year with my buddy Jeffrey in November 2018!
 It will be a trip dedicated to photography, and it will be a blast!
 So happy we can offer this destination to our photographers!